mevansam/chef-knife-bmc/README.md

 baremetalcloud's Knife plugin
 ===========================

 This is baremetalcloud's implementation for Chef's Knife command.
 The plugin allows Chef users to manage compute nodes on baremetalcloud's infrastructure.
+This is a clone of the original which can be found [here](https://github.com/baremetalcloud/knife-baremetalcloud).

 Installation
 ------------

 Add this line to your application's Gemfile:

-    gem 'knife-baremetalcloud'
+    gem 'knife-bmc'

 And then execute: